Lysander/snippets/Mono/SoapXmlMessages/README.md

 every task you wanna do besides the straight calling of a service is ending up in implementing thousands of interfaces.

-Of course it is nice, to follow good patterns and practises (espsecially in static typed languages with a simple object model and single dispatching), as it makes a framework and the workflows made with it customizeable.
+Of course it is nice, to follow good patterns and practises (especially in static typed languages with a simple object model and single dispatching), as it makes a framework and the workflows made with it customizeable.